 After you have been injured on someone else’s property, you may be entitled to financial compensation in the form of damages.
 There are two main types of damages in a premises liability case: economic and non-economic damages.

 Economic damages stem from the easily quantifiable costs associated with your injury, such as your past and future medical bills, lost wages and future lost earnings, and any property damage caused by the accident.

 Non-economic damages refer to compensation for personal, non-monetary losses such as pain and suffering, emotional distress, loss of life’s enjoyment, loss of consortium, and permanent disability or disfigurement.

 Economic and non-economic damages aim to compensate victims for how an accident has negatively affected them.
 Damages should compensate you both for your losses from the initial accident, such as medical treatment and time out of work and for future losses, including continued medical treatments like physical therapy or additional surgeries and lost employment opportunities.

 What to do to Protect Yourself and Your Case

-It may be immediately obvious that you will need to sue the property owner for your injuries, or you may still unsure whether you will ultimately need to take legal action.
+It may be immediately obvious that you will need to sue the property owner for your injuries, or you may still be unsure whether you will ultimately need legal action.
 Regardless, there are several steps you should take to protect yourself and your right to seek justice if necessary, including: